lgeurts/lgeurts.github.io/_posts/2021-11-02-aws-high-performance-cloud-gaming.md

 1. [AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) - Some knowhow in AWS would be nice, but no worries, just follow my steps in this post and you will be ok.

-**Note:** To save money, find the [nearest region at the lowest price](https://openupthecloud.com/find-aws-region-closest/).
+**Note:** Find the [nearest region at the lowest price](https://openupthecloud.com/find-aws-region-closest/).
 Want the fastest connection possible?
 Use [AWS ping](https://github.com/ekalinin/awsping) on GitHub.
 2. [Parsec account](https://parsec.app/) - Sounds like a logical decision.
 3. A good internet connection – 30/40mbps - FTTH (for low latency).
 The most difficult part is streaming latency.
 All steps - such as running the game, encoding and decoding the game video and converting the player input are done in real time.
 4. A job/business to pay the bill – AWS isn’t free, but it’s cheap.